tomrpl/defiscan/src/content/protocols/maverick-v2.md

 Permissions on most contracts in the Maverick V2 protocol (e.g. `MaverickV2IncentiveMatcher`, `MaverickV2PoolLens`) have been revoked.

+On other contracts permissions still exist and are not protected with adequate restrictions.
+In particular, the `MaverickToken` (MAV token) integrates with the _LayerZero_ protocol for cross-chain compatibility and exposes a number of permissioned functions.
+For example the `setTrustedRemote` allows the permission owner to add arbitrary MAV token implementations on other chains.
+Adding a flawed or malicious implementation may result in the minting of unbacked MAV tokens that dillute the overall supply.

-For other contracts (e.g. `MaverickV2Factory` and `MaverickToken`) permissions still exist and allow the owner to change protocol fees, destination addresses, and security configurations (e.g. through the LayerZero protocol).
-These permissions are not protected with effective restrictions e.g. on the update values.
-Ultimately, these permissions potentially affect users' unclaimed yield and may materially change the expected performance of the protocol.
+As a result, the existing permissions potentially affect (the value of) users' unclaimed yield or otherwise materially change the expected performance of the protocol.

 > ⚠️ MaverickV2Factory is NOT verified on a public block explorer.
 For the MaverickV2Factory we currently rely on the technical documentation provided by the Maverick Team.
 As a consequence the full scope of permissions and their definitive impact cannot be assessed.